tworx/MQTTDroidDemoClient/README.md

 ## Creating a Client

 To make a client for MQTTDroid create an Activity that extends MQTTDroidClientActivity from the client package.
-The base Activity implements the necessary interfaces, requests the permissions to the user and offers handlers for all events that could be overridden.
+The base Activity implements the necessary interfaces, asks the necessary permissions to the user and offers handlers for all events that could be overridden.
 The first thing to do is to invoke 'setPublishTopics()' and 'setSubscribeTopics()' to specify the fields of the authorization request.
 A call to 'doBindAuthService()' will bind to MQTTDroid Auth service and trigger the transmission of the request, unless 'onAuthServiceConnected()' is overridden to avoid it.
 All MQTTDroid API endpoints are exposed through methods inside MQTTDroidClientActivity, like publish, subscribe, unsubscribe, etc.